 Because it is a tropical plant, keeping it in warm temperatures with plenty of humidity is key.
-It is also a hemiepiphyte, so ensuring that the soil is light and airy is essential as the roots cannot tolerate heavy or wet soil.
+It is also a hemiepiphyte, so ensuring that the soil is light and airy is essential because the roots cannot tolerate heavy or wet soil.
 Providing this plant with a moss pole or structure to climb will also encourage healthy vertical growth.
-Common problems to be alert to include aphids, scale, mealybugs, spider mites, leaf spot, and root rot.
+Common problems include aphids, scale, mealybugs, spider mites, leaf spot, and root rot.

 Monstera subpinnata thrives in bright, indirect lighting both indoors and outdoors.
 Set it near a bright window indoors or in a protected area outdoors.
 Just be sure to keep it out of direct sunlight.
 Too much sun will burn the leaves and damage the plant.

 Monstera subpinnata are found growing up trees and other structures.
-They require an airy, light soil mixture to ensure that the roots get enough aeration and that they do not become soggy.
-Use a mix of potting soil, orchid bark, and perlite to ensure the plant can breathe.
+They require an airy, light soil mixture to ensure that the roots receive aeration and do not become soggy.
+Use a mix of potting soil, orchid bark, and perlite to ensure the plant roots have sufficient oxygen.

 Although these tropical plants like humid conditions, soggy soil can cause problems.
 It is best to allow the top few inches of soil to dry out before watering again.
 How often this needs to be done will depend on the plant’s environment.
-Simply check the soil with your finger to determine when the plant needs water.
+Test soil moisture with your finger tips to determine when the plant needs water.
 It will need less water in the colder months while the plant is dormant than it will need in warmer months of the year.

 Temperature and Humidity

-Like most plants, the Monstera subpinnata does well when given fertilizer monthly during the spring and summer.
+Like most plants, Monstera subpinnata does well when fed monthly during the spring and summer.
 They respond well to balanced, liquid fertilizer given at half strength.
-Withhold fertilizer throughout fall and winter, since the plant will not be growing as much.
+Withhold fertilizer throughout fall and winter, because the plant will not be growing as much.

-Pruning is not required to keep a healthy Monstera subpinnata.
-However, you may wish to prune the plant if it outgrows its given space, especially when kept indoors.
+Pruning is not required for Monstera subpinnata to be healthy.
+However, you might wish to prune the plant if it outgrows its space, especially when grown indoors.
 Simply prune the vines to the desired length with a pair of sharp, clean snips.

 Propagating Monstera Subpinnata

-The best and easiest way to propagate Monstera subpinnata is by means of cuttings.
+The best and easiest way to propagate Monstera subpinnata is by cuttings.
 To propagate with cuttings, you will need a sharp pair of snips, a small pot, well-draining soil, a plastic bag, and a small stick.
-Then follow these instructions.
+Here's how:

-- Cut a vine that is around 5 to 6 inches long, snipping below a node.
+- Cut a vine that is about five to six inches long, snipping below a node.

-- Remove the leaves from half of the cutting.
-Leave 2 or 3 leaves intact.
+- Remove the leaves from half of the cutting. keeping two or three leaves intact.